What this handout is about

 Why read out loud?

-- We all make errors in our sentences.
+You may also hear errors in your sentences.
 Sometimes we leave out a word, mess things up as we copy and paste text, or make a grammatical mistake.
 These kinds of errors can be hard to see on the page, but sentences that contain them are very likely to sound wrong.
 For native speakers of English (and some non-native speakers, too), reading out loud is one of the most powerful proofreading techniques around.

 What are some strategies for reading out loud?